aiven/aiven-docs/docs/products/cassandra/concepts/cross-cluster-replication.md

 ---
 title: Cross-cluster replication with Aiven for Apache Cassandra®
+pro: true
 limited: true
 ---

-Cross-cluster replication (CCR) is a configuration of Apache Cassandra services on the Aiven platform that mirrors your data between different clouds and/or regions, providing increased durability and locality.
+The cross-cluster replication (CCR) feature for Aiven for Apache Cassandra® allows data replication between two different clouds and/or regions for improved availability and performance.

 ## About cross-cluster replication